Babysitting at the Pool

-It sounds easy, but finding the bottle can be surprisingly hard since the clear bottle turns almost invisible in the pool!
-Try using a bottle with a white cap or color that matches the bottom of the pool to make it even harder.
+It sounds easy, but finding the bottle can be surprisingly tricky since the clear bottle turns almost invisible in the pool!
+Try using a bottle with a white cap or color that matches the bottom of the pool to make it even harder to do.

-This one works better in smaller pools, and you need quite a few people to do it, but if your situation meets those requirements, it can create a really fun effect!
+This one works better in smaller pools, and you need quite a few people to do it, but if your situation meets those requirements, it can create a really entertaining effect!

-Get a bunch of kids to all run for a couple of minutes around the edge of the pool.
+Get a bunch of kids to all run for a couple of minutes in the pool around the edge.
 This will create a water current in the direction that they're running.
-After a while, they can stop and float.
+After a while, they can stop and just float.
 If they've done it right, the current will carry them in a circle around the pool for 30 seconds or so until the momentum stops.

-If they really want a challenge, try to switch directions and go against the current.
+If they really want a challenge, try to have them switch directions and go against the current.
 It's nearly impossible!

 For this game, two kids sink to the bottom of the pool and sit with their legs crossed, pretending to have a tea party.
 They can pour from imaginary teapots, offer each other imaginary sugar, and drink from their pretend teacups.
 Wearing goggles really comes in handy for this one.

-Have kids jump into the pool and do cannonballs.
+Have kids jump into the deep end of the pool and do cannonballs.
 See who can make the biggest splash!

-Just be sure they exercise caution while jumping into the pool, and be sure not to do it in areas that are very shallow where they might hit the bottom.
+Just be sure they exercise caution while jumping into the pool, and be careful not to let them do it in areas that are very shallow where they might hit the bottom.